Survivor Series (2011)

-The 2011 Survivor Series was the 25th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on November 20, 2011, at Madison Square Garden in New York City.
+The 2011 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 25th annual Survivor Series and took place on November 20, 2011, at Madison Square Garden in New York City.
 It was also the first one to take place in Madison Square Garden since the 2002 event, as well as the first Survivor Series held following the end of the first brand extension in August.

 Seven matches were contested at the event, six of which were broadcast live on pay-per-view.
 The main events from this installment of Survivor Series pay-per-view would have a lasting effect on the next year in the WWE.
-In the main event, The Rock, in his first WWE in-ring match since 2004, teamed up with his WrestleMania XXVIII opponent John Cena to defeat The Miz and R-Truth.
+In the main event, The Rock, in his first WWE in-ring match since March 2004, teamed up with his WrestleMania XXVIII opponent John Cena to defeat The Miz and R-Truth.
 A predominant match saw Big Show defeat World Heavyweight Champion Mark Henry by disqualification.
 In another predominant match on the card, CM Punk was victorious over Alberto Del Rio by submission to win the WWE Championship, a reign that would continue until January 27, 2013 and become the sixth longest in the company's history.

 The event garnered 281,000 pay-per-view buys, up from 244,000 buys the previous year's event.

 Production

 Background

 Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by WWE since 1987—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
 The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2011 event was the 25th event in the Survivor Series chronology and was scheduled to be held on November 20, 2011, at Madison Square Garden in New York City.
-It was also the first Survivor Series held ince the end of the first brand split in August.
+The 2011 event was the 25th Survivor Series and was scheduled to be held on November 20, 2011, at Madison Square Garden in New York City.
+It was also the first Survivor Series held since the end of the first brand split in August.
 Tickets sold out in only 90 minutes.

 The 2011 event was hyped in New York City by a huge fan interaction event outside of Madison Square Garden two days before the event, which included the first look at the new WWE '12 video game, a signing with CM Punk, and a performance from the band Oleander.
-The event was attended by over 16,000 WWE fans, including one who received two tickets to the sold out event by The Rock.
+The event was attended by over 16,000 WWE fans, including one who received two tickets to the sold out event from The Rock.
 Also in attendance were Zack Ryder and Jimmy Hart, who gave a bus tour of New York to 150 fans who won tickets via WWE.com in the weeks leading to the event.